A man has designed a ‘euthanasia rollercoaster’ that ensures those who ride it will not survive the experience.

 The key term here is ‘hypothetical,’ indicating that the coaster is a theoretical construct rather than a real, operational ride.

-Urbonas states to Arterritory: “I would consider the coaster… neither unreal nor real, but somewhere in between.”
+Urbonas told Arterritory: “I would consider the coaster… neither unreal nor real, but somewhere in between.”

-He has also noted that he has a list of individuals interested in experiencing the ride if it were ever realized, mostly elderly individuals from the U.S., though he does not intend to pursue this further.
+He also shared that he has a list of individuals interested in experiencing the ride if it were to ever be realized, although he does not intend to pursue this further.

 His hypothetical creation aims to explore extreme experiences of gravity and the body’s limits.